Learn how to talk to young people

 about mental health and substance abuse

-TISA has partnered with the Malik Human Services Institute (MHSI) to launch a nationally recognized capacity-building, evidence-based training to teach adults how to assist youth (12-18) who are experiencing mental health or addiction challenges or are in a crisis.
+TISA has partnered with the Malik Human Services Institute (MHSI) to launch a nationally recognized capacity-building, evidence-based training to teach adults how to assist youth (12-18) who are experiencing mental health, addiction challenges or are in a crisis.
 The primary trainer for this effort is Dr. Jimmy Jones, Vice Chair, TISA Board and President-MHSI.
 The goal is to train 100 adults over twelve months throughout the country.
-The initiative, aimed at Chaplains, Imams, Youth Workers and other service providers to the Muslim community is entitled #YMHFA100.
+The initiative, aimed at Chaplains, Imams, Youth Workers and other service providers to the Muslim community, is entitled #YMHFA100.

 Youth Mental Health First Aid USA is managed, operated and disseminated by the National Council for Behavioral Health and the Missouri Department of Mental Health.
 Participants who take the entire 8 hours workshop receive an informative resource manual and a renewable national certificate.